Weight Lifting Calorie Burn Calculator

 Vigorous 6.0 Circuits, high-rep lifting, minimal rest, conditioning-style strength work

-These values are simplified categories, but they are useful because they let you estimate calorie burn without needing a metabolic cart, oxygen analysis, or a specialized wearable.
+These categories are broad by design, but they are useful because they let you estimate calorie burn without needing a metabolic cart, oxygen analysis, or a specialized wearable.
 The result is best understood as an informed estimate based on average activity costs rather than a direct measurement of your exact physiology.

-Suppose you weigh 80 kilograms and complete a moderate-intensity lifting workout lasting 40 minutes.
+For a weight lifting example, imagine that you weigh 80 kilograms and complete a moderate-intensity workout lasting 40 minutes.
 The calculator first converts the time to hours:

 Formula: 40 / 60 = 0.667